-Attendance at all classroom sessions are expected and missing any classroom sessions can have an impact on the student's course grade.
+Attendance at all classroom sessions is expected, and missing any classroom sessions can have an impact on the student's course grade and ability to be successful in the course.
 Students are expected to prepare for each classroom session by completing the required readings and other assignments.
-If the student does not attend two (2) scheduled class(es) during the semester, their ability to complete the course will be evaluated by the course coordinator.
+If the student does not attend two (2) scheduled class(es) during the semester, the course coordinator will evaluate their ability to complete the course.
+Attendance will be taken during each theory period.
+Refer to the syllabus for further explanation of the theory attendance policy, requirements, and consequences for the course.